 The Division of School Facilities is responsible for the maintenance, repair, and safe operation of all facilities under the jurisdiction of the City’s school system.
 The School Construction Authority (SCA) builds new public schools and manages the upgrades and renovations of large capital construction projects.
 The SCA also conducts the Building Condition and Assessment Survey and the Building Capacity and Utilization Report.
 Get information about the NYCDOE Five-Year Capital Plan, as well as enrollment projections and capacity and utilization reports for school facilities or read the SCA protocol for environmental due diligence of schools considered for lease renewals.
 The Education Construction Fund (ECF) promotes housing, retail, or other compatible economic development projects along with new school construction on City properties.

-There are many opportunities to get involved with the New York City public school system whether it is donating to the Fund for Public Schools, joining a Parent Association or Community Education Council, or volunteering in a school.
+Get involved with the New York City public school system by donating to the Fund for Public Schools.

 Schools stay involved with their neighborhoods, boroughs, and the city as a whole through community organizations, and local, regional, and national political leaders.